Top 10 winter activities in Riding Mountain National Park

 7) Ski the Park

 Riding Mountain provides cross country ski trails for all levels of ability.
-You can explore the beautiful Wasagaming campground or the Broadleaf trail 6km loop.
-If you’re looking for more of a challenge try Cairns Cabin, a 14.4km ski trail to a rustic cabin that offers basic amenities including a wood stove, sleeping loft, table, benches, and outhouse.
+You can explore the beautiful Wasagaming campground or the 4.2 km Broadleaf trail.
+If you’re looking for more of a challenge try Cairns Cabin, a 15 km ski trail to a rustic cabin that offers basic amenities including a wood stove, sleeping loft, table, benches, and outhouse.
 Remember to reserve Cairns Cabin this winter: reservation.pc.gc.ca or 1-877-RESERVE (1-877-737-3783).

 8) Skate under the lights

 Skate under festive lights and the snow covered trees behind the Parks Canada Visitor Centre.
-After, start a fire inside the Visitor Centre picnic shelter and roast some hot dogs before you head home.
+Warm up by the fire inside the Visitor Centre picnic shelter and have a cookout before you head home.

 9) Northern Lights